 The hurdy-gurdy is a complicated instrument that is individually hand built by a luthier.
 You can find a list of makers on our makers page.
 The vast majority of the time you will be speaking directly to a luthier and placed on a waiting list for your instrument.
 Exceptions to this rule can include MM Instruments and Nerdy Gurdy.

-This means you should avoid buying from places like ebay and etsy, even if it looks like a good deal - more on this in the below section on HGSOs.
+This means you should avoid buying from places like ebay and etsy, even if it looks like a good deal - see this article for specifics.

 Make sure you understand the challenges of the instrument before investing.
 Even in terms of musical instruments, the hurdy-gurdy is a difficult hobby.